 What Trailer Leaf Spring Length Should I Use?

-This second question is much more complicated.
-Not that choosing needs to be complex, but to give proper advice, I really should know your situation.
-In general, I suggest longer springs (as opposed to shorter ones) for most applications.
+This second question is more complicated.
+Not that choosing needs to be complex, but to give proper advice, we must know the situation.
+In general, longer springs give a softer ride, so they are better for most applications.
 While ride quality is not amazingly better by adding 2 or 4 inches to the springs, it is better.
-And, the harshness on the other trailer components is reduced.
-As a side note, torsion axles are touted for better ride, but like a couple inches in trailer leaf spring length, the difference is small.
+That means (slightly) better trailer control, and harshness on other trailer components is less.
+As a side note, torsion axles are touted for better ride, yet just like adding a couple inches in trailer leaf spring length, the difference is small.

-The main reason I prefer leaf springs over torsion axles is stress distribution at the trailer frame.
+The main reason to prefer leaf springs over torsion axles is stress distribution at the trailer frame.
 That said, longer springs spread the stresses even more, and from an engineer’s perspective, that has value.

-So, without other considerations, choose longer springs.
+So, without other considerations, choose longer leaf springs.
 That is especially true for single axles.
 That said, if space does not allow, of if you’re simply replacing existing springs, use the longest acceptable alternative.

 Why So Many Spring Lengths?

 Our third question is even harder to answer.
 I suppose the number of lengths has evolved for many reasons, but I don’t know them.
 It might have something to do with tire sizes, and it might be something completely unrelated.
 It’s a little disconcerting that there are so many minor differences in trailer leaf spring length, but that’s the way it is.

 Spring Length For Tandem Axles